children-playing.jpg

 Clair Lormor

-Helen joined us from our formation in December 2018.
-She qualified as a Social Worker in 2019 and worked in Children’s Safeguarding before moving into adoption in 2015.
-She’s been an advanced practitioner since 2023.
+Helen joined us from ANE’s formation in December 2018.
+She qualified as a Social Worker in 2010 and worked in Children’s Safeguarding before moving into adoption in 2015.
+Helen was an advanced practitioner in Family Finding before taking up her post as manager of our Recruitment team.

 Helen Tate